zmebratu/surfs_up/README.md

 # surfs_up

 ## Purpose
 The purpose of this analysis was to compare the temperature trends in order to determine if a surf and ice cream shop would be profitable.
-By using SQLAlchemy, Python and Pandas, the summary statistics for December and June will be obtained.
+By using SQLAlchemy, Python and Pandas, the summary statistics for December and June was obtained.

 ## Results
 * The minimum temperature in December is 56